 In addition to assets, the statement of financial position will sometimes report a separate section for deferred outflows of resources.
 This separate financial statement element, deferred outflows of resources, represents a consumption of net position that applies to future period(s) and so will not be recognized as an outflow of resources (expense/expenditure) until then.
-The District has two items that qualify for reporting in this category.
-They are the contributions made to pension plans after the measurement date and prior to the fiscal year-end, and changes in the net pension liability not included in pension expense reported in the government-wide statement of net position.
+The District has one item that qualifies for reporting in this category.
+It is the contributions made to pension plans after the measurement date and prior to the fiscal year-end, and changes in the net pension liability not included in pension expense reported in the government-wide statement of net position.

 In addition to liabilities, the statement of financial position will sometimes report a separate section for deferred inflows of resources.
 This separate financial statement element, deferred inflows of resources, represents an acquisition of net position that applies to a future period(s) and so will not be recognized as an inflow of resources (revenue) until that time.
-The District has two types of items that qualify for reporting in this category.
+The District has four types of items that qualify for reporting in this category.
 The District reports unavailable revenues from property taxes on the government-wide statement of net position and the governmental funds balance sheet.
 These amounts are deferred and recognized as an inflow of resources in the period that the amounts become available.
-The other item are changes in the net other post-employment benefits liability and net position liability not included in OPEB and pension expense reported in the government-wide statement of net position.
+The other three items are changes in the total other postemployment benefits liability, supplemental pension plan, and net pension liability reported in the government-wide statement of net position.